mwtaylor/Cookbook/content/recipes/buttermilk-pancakes/index.md

 I also use techniques from their blog post to
 [make fluffy pancakes](https://www.kingarthurbaking.com/blog/2019/01/21/how-to-make-fluffy-pancakes).

-It works well to make a half batch by dividing all ingredients in half (except eggs, see below).
+It works well to make a half batch by dividing all ingredients in half.

 Use two eggs for one full batch or 1 egg for a half batch.
 Divide the egg and whip the whites and gently fold them in after resting the batter.